gilliorem/grind/.ignore/notes.md

-Let's say I want to print the events (by default it will prompt the user) I need to go in ./ledger/
+Let's say I want to print the events (by default it will prompt the user) I need to go in ./ledger/ from here: I need to check what is the current month
-    from here: I need to check what is the current month I use `t_time time = time_now()`
+I use `t_time time = time_now()`
 I parse time and keep the month: 9 (sept).
 I need to change the month from 9 to 09 (strcat is segfaulting) so if the `time.current_month` is 09, I compare it with each filename and open the one corresponding.
 I write a new line of the Event.
-                        TIMESTAMP            TYPE    ID    TOKEN   DONE   NOTES       (<=if there is no file, write this line)
-                        2025-09-06:T20:57    QUEST   YTSH  +50     YES    42 related  (raw data)
+TIMESTAMP            TYPE    ID    TOKEN   DONE   NOTES       (<=if there is no file, write this line) 2025-09-06:T20:57    QUEST   YTSH  +50     YES    42 related  (raw data)

+So any function like ls quests need to go in that ledger file and start parsing the data properly ? no. it would be for specific command want to have specific info. it is like ls ls -l ls -la ls -h the default infile is always the same but the output will be in 3 different forms with additional data.
+In my case, when I create a quest, with `> add quest "EXAM RANK 3"` I can retrieve the time: it will be modified-time of the quests file. since I will write into this file.
+Where do I get the ledger-field data ?
+TIMESTAMP: quests.tsv or any_file.tsv being written.
+TYPE: argument in the cmd line (words[1]) `quest`
+ID: words[2] "EXAM RANK 3"
+GOLD: words[3] or based on the words[2] value: actually even the words[2] value will be based on the words[1] value. and words[1] depends on words[0]

+for example for words[0] being add, that means that the words[1] cannot be `balance` for example. that eliminate some context values. can be
+- event
+- reward
+thats it.
+I am no suppose to add any thing else.
+I just have an idea that seams good. lets say I type `add quest` then I am being scanf in the readline to get the different values, like the quest ID.
+`add quest`
+    ID:

+but for now my logic is different: I directly read from the quests file and I even want to add the quests when I type add quest cmd.

 I run the app.